swch/strivve-docs-nextjs/src/pages/testing/site-testing/index.md

 * **OTP Login:** In this scenario, you will only need to provide the UserID to initiate a One Time Passcode login.
 The subsequent flow and prompts will depend on your response to the passcode prompt.

 * These synthetic sites have been meticulously developed as standalone entities external to the Strivve platform.
-To access these sites and start testing them follow the guidelines provided below to make them available:
+To access these sites and start testing them, follow the guidelines provided below to make them available:

 ## Enabling Synthetic Sites
 To enable synthetic sites, follow one of these options (option one is recommended):